-In June the white, trumpet shaped, fragrant flowers appear that attract bees and butterflies.
+In June the white, trumpet shaped, fragrant flowers appear that attract bees, butterflies and hummingbirds.
 They have brown/purple and yellow markings in the throat.
 The flowers appear on many-flowers upright panicles above the leaves.
 The tree needs to be about 4 years old before it will bloom.
 After the bloom the bean or cigar like pods are formed in which the seeds grow.
 The fruits are green at first and then turn brown.
 They stay on the tree during winter.
 In spring they split open to release the seeds.
 The seeds are brown and flat and have two papery wings.
 The seeds germinate easily.

 Next to multiplying through seed it also readily multiplies from cuttings.
 You can place a new branch in some water or into the ground and roots will grow soon.

 The Catalpa bignonioides is a messy tree because of the spent flowers that drop off.
 They are a bit slimy and can make the pavement temporarily slippery.
-Then there are the remains of the pods that, after splitting open, fall to the ground and the leaves that fall in autumn.
+Then there are the remains of the pods that, after splitting open, fall to the ground and the leaves that fall in fall.